Community Revitalization Levies

-But as with civic taxes, only the increase in taxes in the CRL zone is affected.
+But as with civic taxes, only the increase in school taxes from the assessment increases from the baseline in the CRL boundary is affected.

 The CRL is limited to 20 years in length.
-Once complete, the increased municipal and provincial property taxes dedicated to the CRL will return to civic and provincial general revenues, leaving both the City and the Province in a better position.
+Once complete, the increased municipal property taxes and school taxes dedicated to the CRL will return to civic and provincial general revenues, leaving both the City and the Province in a better position.